 - Wider operational temperature range

 The 3DOM separator has created a new generation of LAVLE lithium-based ESS that has the characteristics noted above, enabling the use of hybrid and full battery electric propulsion in new marine and defense markets, including high-speed ferries, long-route ferries, shuttle container ships, cruise ships, frigates, destroyers, submarines and autonomous underwater vehicles (AUVs), to name a few.

 Below is a representation of the separator technology in close up in yellow, and how it fits in a battery at left.

 3DOM is producing the separator and LAVLE is working on ESS designs that will use it.
-An ESS based on solid electrolyte/solid state batteries is currently in the prototype phase, with commercial deployment expected in 12 months.
+An ESS based on solid electrolyte/solid state batteries is currently in the prototype phase.

-LAVLE and its partners at Ockerman offer such services as engineering and supplying complete drivetrains for ships (from engine to propeller), including the engine generators and ESS along with vessel power management systems and controls.
+LAVLE and its partners at Ockerman offer such services as engineering and supplying complete drivetrains for ships, including the engine generators and ESS along with vessel power management systems and controls.